As an Amazon Associate we earn from qualifying purchases.

 - Instant access online from anywhere

-- Ability to share photos in real time across the globe with friends, family, and colleagues without using social media
+- Ability to share photos in real-time across the globe with friends, family, and colleagues without using social media

-As a photo storage solution that’s not kept on the premises, cloud storage is often considered safe — a house fire or flood may take out your computer or external hard drive, but if you backed those files up to a cloud storage provider, you didn’t just loose all those images.
+As a photo storage solution that’s not kept on the premises, cloud storage is often considered safe — a house fire or flood may take out your computer or external hard drive, but if you backed those files up to a cloud storage provider, you didn’t just lose all those images.